 In 2014, Orion Publishing released a graphic novel of Minchin’s beat poem, Storm.
 It was created by DC Turner and Tracy King, following the success of their animated movie of the same piece which has been viewed well over three million times.

-In 2015, he will appear as Northern Irish ex-convict, Smasher Sullivan, in Secret River, an Australian drama mini-series adapted from Kate Grenville’s acclaimed novel and directed by Daina Reid for the ABC.
+In 2015, he appeared as Northern Irish ex-convict, Smasher Sullivan, in The Secret River, an Australian drama mini-series adapted from Kate Grenville’s acclaimed novel and directed by Daina Reid for the ABC.

 He is also currently developing a stage musical adaptation of Groundhog Day, with Danny Rubin (who wrote the original screenplay) and Matthew Warchus.
 Following its hugely successful and acclaimed limited run at The Old Vic in London in the early summer of 2016, the show opened at the August Wilson Theatre on Broadway, April 2017, to more rave reviews.

 Tim is an Associate Artist of the Royal Shakespeare Company (RSC) and the Old Vic Theatre, an ambassador for The Prince’s Foundation for Children and the Arts, a patron of the British Humanist Association, and patron of the West Australian Youth Theatre Company (WAYTCo).
 He is a keen supporter of Roald Dahl’s Marvellous Children’s Charity (UK), Médecins Sans Frontières (MSF), the National Autistic Society (NAS) and the Los Angeles homelessness charity, PATH.